-- I think Jesus would..., because... - I think this would be difficult to do because... - I think I would... because... - I think the right thing to do would be... because...
+I think Jesus would..., because...

+I think this would be difficult to do because...

+I think I would... because...

+I think the right thing to do would be... because...

+Year 5: Do you think it is possible to forgive somebody for committing a very serious crime such as murder?
+Explain your answer.

-Do you think it is possible to forgive somebody for committing a very serious crime?
-Explain and justify your reasons using examples.
+Year 6: Do you think it is possible to forgive somebody for committing a very serious crime?
+Explain your answer using an example.